gkampitakis/go-snaps/README.md

 and after a new line, `go-snaps` will "escape" them and save them as `/-/-/-/`.
 This should not cause any diff issues (false-positives).

 4. Snapshots should be treated as code.

-5. `.snap` files are not meant to be edited manually, this might cause unexpected results.

-#### License

-MIT
+The snapshot artifact should be committed alongside code changes, and reviewed as part of your code review process